How do we cure cancer?

 Don't miss out on this opportunity to make a difference and join the SU2C movement.
 Your club will be invited to participate in a special SU2C challenge with a chance to be on national television during the next SU2C televised event on ABC, NBC, CBS and FOX.

 By starting an SU2C club, you gain access to exclusive videos, music and materials to help you create your own unique events and to spread the word at your school.
 We invite you to start by listening to a special message from Emma Stone.
 This is where the end of cancer begins.

-Read more about current research from the seven scientific journals published by the American Association for Cancer Research.
+Read more about current research from the eight scientific journals published by the American Association for Cancer Research.
 Cancer research in the news.